vishaljain3991/cnn_topic_classification/README.md

 ## Intro
 I wrote this classifier to classify Quora questions based on topics.
 Its inspired by [this](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).
 I tweaked his code a bit to use pretrained wordvec.
 Also you can find the topicwise questions in data directory.
+Every run is assosiated with a graph that plots accuracies vs steps taken.
 ## Requirements

 - Python 2
 - Tensorflow > 0.8
 - Numpy

 ## Loading embedding vectors
 ```
 $ cd data